6 Stages of Change: Taking Control of Your Life One Step at a Time

 Making important changes in our lives can sometimes be more difficult than we think.

 To make lasting changes occur, we need to see the steps it takes to get to the goal, not just the single decision to act.
-Making a choice to try acupuncture or other forms of therapy isn’t a magic pill, a person has to be ready to commit to the entire process of change.
+Making a choice to try acupuncture therapy, manual therapy or other forms of therapy isn’t a magic pill, a person has to be ready to commit to the entire process of change.
 Researchers say that only 20 percent of people looking to change their unhealthy patterns or limiting behaviors are truly prepared to do so.

 Preparation is the key for successfully changing your life.

 There are six stages of change, in which making that appointment or committing to a series of life coaching or wellness sessions is in the mix, but not the first step.
 Being prepared for life changes gives you a better chance of staying the course and not falling back into those old habits.
 In Changing for Good [LINK], Prochaska, Norcross, and Diclemente show us a six-stage model of change, with each stage’s needs in terms of support and understanding.

 You may not even realize you are in this stage, or have passed it until its already gone.
 Your friends, spouse or a doctor may be suggesting you make better decisions in your life, like losing weight, quitting smoking or beginning to exercise.
 At first, you’re probably not too open to change or even hearing about it from those around you.
 It may seem like too much work for you, or that you won’t get much benefit from making changes.

 If you are naturally apprehensive or agitated when someone suggests an acupuncturist, counselor or life and wellness coach, try to remain open to the experience.
 Don’t change the subject, but listen, even if you have no intention of taking action.
 Consider the potential benefits of changing that behavior, and do your own research on your own time.